JasonBock/Rocks/docs/notes/283 - Remove Casts in Generated Code and Add FAWMN.md

 OK, I did some work and updated the issue.
 I can create a handful of types that can be used for `Span<>` and `ReadOnlySpan<>`.
 Other `ref struct` types will have to still have all of that gen'd until C# will support `ref struct`s in generics.
 I should probably also consider having distinct properties for `TypeReferenceModel`.
 I have `IsEsoteric`, `IsPointer`, and `IsRefLikeType`.
 Maybe what's better is `IsPointer`, `IsFunctionPointer`, and `IsRefLikeType`

-# Attributes

-Create two attributes, `RockCreateAttribute` and `RockMakeAttribute`, that take a generic parameter, can only exist at assembly level, and multiple can exist.

 # Create New Supporting Types

 While I already have some of these types, they'll need to change.
 Look at the work in `GeneratedBaseMocking`.